 A company name sounds very simple at first, but unfortunately, it’s not used nearly as often as it should be.
 Before the company name is entered in the Handelsregister, it must first be checked and approved by the responsible local court.
 For the desired name to be registered, it must meet the formal requirements and be sufficiently different from existing companies.
 Otherwise, it will be rejected.
 This results in additional costs for the founders.

-In order to avoid this, the IHK provides founders and entrepreneurs with a free service for preliminary enquiries regarding company law, in which the desired company name is thoroughly checked in advance.
-The preliminary examination by the IHK is not obligatory but should be used by entrepreneurs and founders to unexpected costs and delays when founding the company in Germany.
+To avoid this, the IHK provides founders and entrepreneurs with a free service for preliminary enquiries regarding company law, in which the desired company name is thoroughly checked in advance.
+The preliminary examination by the IHK is not obligatory but should be used by entrepreneurs and founders to unexpected costs and delays when forming a company in Germany.
 In most cases, the IHK’s assessment is consistent with the judge’s subsequent decision.

 The preliminary check can also speed up the incorporation process.
-Your competent notary can attach the IHK examination result to the application to the Handelsregister as proof of a preliminary assessment of the validity of the registration.
+Your local (competent) notary can attach the IHK examination result to the application to the Handelsregister as proof of a preliminary assessment of the validity of the registration.

 During the preliminary examination under company law, the IHK checks whether your proposed name fulfils the following requirements:

 - The name is not already used by another company in the jurisdiction of the responsible local court.

 - There is no risk of confusion with other companies in the jurisdiction of the responsible local court.

 - The company name does not contain any misleading information or inadmissible elements.

 Does the company name have a distinctive character?